wuuya1/MRTPP/README.md

-# Multi-robot Task Allocation and Path Planning with Maximum Range Constraints
+# Integrated Task Allocation and Path Planning for Multi-Robot Coordination in Cluttered Environments

-The implementation of a novel Multi-Robot Task Allocation and Path Planning Method with Maximum Range Constraints (**RangeTAP**).
+The implementation of a novel Integrated Task Allocation and Path Planning for Multi-Robot Coordination in Cluttered Environments (**IMTAP**).

 -----